jacobtomlinson/dask-runners/README.md

         assert client.submit(lambda x: x + 1, 10).result() == 11
         assert client.submit(lambda x: x + 1, 20, workers=2).result() == 21
 ```

+### `SLURMRunner`

+> [!NOTE]
+> `SLURMRunner` is just an idea that could be implemented in the future.

+This runner could use the environment variables set in each process for self identification and a shared filesystem for communication.

+Each process can use the `SLURM_NODEID` for it's ID (a unique monotonic index that is assigned to each process) and the `SLURM_JOB_NUM_NODES` to know the total number of processes.

+- The process with rank `0` assumes it is the scheduler, it writes a [scheduler file](https://docs.dask.org/en/latest/deploying-cli.html#dask-scheduler) to the shared filesystem.
+- The process with rank `1` assumes it should run the client code, it waits for the scheduler file to exist and then continues running the contents of the context manager.
+- All processes with rank `2` and above assume they are workers, they wait for the scheduler file to exist and then start worker processes that connect to the scheduler.